Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

-We study this joint challenge, carrying out large-scale analyses for the U.S. House of Representatives under MMDs with different social choice functions, under maps that could be drawn by either partisan gerrymanderers or independent commissions.
-We show that indeed the choices of (how many and which) districts to draw and which voting method to use cannot be made independently.
-For example, while MMDs with winner-take-all elections are commonly believed to be discriminatory against minorities when compared to SMDs \cite{niemiImpactMultimemberDistricts1985,derfnerMultimemberDistrictsBlack72,bullock1993changing}, we find that MMDs with more proportional voting methods support political minorities.
-We further find that `interior' solutions in this joint optimization -- with neither SMDs nor one large MMD -- often best balance the multiple objectives promoted by good governance groups.
-In more detail, our contributions are as follows.
+We study this joint challenge, carrying out large-scale empirical analyses for the U.S. House of Representatives under MMDs with different social choice functions, under maps that could be drawn by either partisan gerrymanderers or independent commissions.
+We show that indeed the choices of (how many and which) districts to draw and which voting method to use should not be made independently.
+For example, while MMDs with winner-take-all elections are commonly believed to be discriminatory against minorities when compared to SMDs \citep{niemiImpactMultimemberDistricts1985,derfnerMultimemberDistrictsBlack72,bullock1993changing}, we empirically find that MMDs with more proportional voting methods support political minorities.
+We further find that `interior' solutions in this joint optimization -- with neither SMDs nor one large MMD -- often best balance the multiple objectives promoted by good governance groups, such as proportionality, competitiveness, and geographic district size.
+In more detail, our contributions and findings are as follows.

-\textbf{First}, in \Cref{sec:modelmethod}, we provide a scalable methodology to algorithmically study partisan gerrymandering and fair redistricting under MMDs.
-We derive an efficient way to calculate partisan outcomes under Single Transferable Voting (a common variant RCV for multiple winners), enabling the use of an algorithm by \citet{gurnee2021fairmandering} to calculate near-optimal multi-member maps.